Ford Mustang SVO: Performance and reception

 According to Daniel Charles Ross of PM, "The total effect of the SVO reworking of the Mustang is a successful one, in looks and equipment. ...
 The vehicle's race car-like handling characteristics allow very little roll in hard cornering ...
 It's definitely a nice piece of work."
 In a follow-up comparison report for PM, the magazine called it "a kind of modern-day Shelby Mustang GT-350" but compared to the Mustang GT V8 that was included in the comparison, the SVO "delivers acceleration identical to the V8, 20 percent worse fuel economy and absolutely no low-speed torque" and concluded it was "unsuitable and dangerous on the street because the turbo power comes on so suddenly".
 The car that Ford had supplied for the comparison had shaved tire treads to enhance performance, so PM tested another example later, writing "the ride is really excellent for a sports car ... with 30 hp less than the Mustang GT V8, and much less weight in the nose, the SVO handles a lot better, too"; although there were several nuisances related to seating position and controls, PM concluded the Mustang SVO was "a commitment to high performance after so long a drought in Detroit.
 Not the irresponsible high performance of the muscle car era, but performance with fuel economy, brakes and handling."
+When tested by Road & Track, they noted: "The appeal of the car is in its balance, which transcends even the outstanding individual characteristics." and "This may be the best all-around car for the enthusiast driver ever produced by the U.S. industry."
+Autoweek concluded their assessment with: "All we can say after driving both [the BMW 320i and the Mustang SVO] is, 'No contest.' and 'Congratulations, SVO'."
+Motor Trend said "Bold in concept and intelligent in execution."
+Car and Driver said "When you strap it on, it feels right." and "This is an important vehicle, a harbinger of things to come."